 Gina began to scream, but suddenly realized she was back in the cottage…

 standing before the real Rhema.

 Thoughts: Sins often masquerade as virtues.
-Pride, for example, is a particularly clever chameleon.
+And pride is the cleverest chameleon of all.

 To read The Wishing Map 100, click here!